15 Hobby Lobby Savings Secrets You Must Know to Save BIG

-When it comes to Hobby Lobby, I have a slight obsession… I love that store and can spend hours in there!
-In fact, many of the items in my home were purchased at Hobby Lobby during a sale or using a coupon (wall decor, artificial plants & flowers, baskets, even the artificial Christmas Tree we got last year).
+When it comes to Hobby Lobby, I have a slight obsession… I love that store and can spend hours perusing their beautifully decorated aisles!
+In fact, I rarely walk out of the store without making a purchase, especially during a clearance event or when I have a 40% off coupon in tow!

 If you also love shopping at Hobby Lobby and are looking for ways to get the most bang for your buck, be sure to check out these money-saving secrets before stepping foot inside their door.

-Plus, if you’re planning to purchase multiple regular-priced items, consider printing off a couple coupons and bringing your husband or family member along with you – the coupon is limited to one per customer per day.
-That means you can shop there every single day with a 40% off coupon if you want!
+Plus, if you’re planning to purchase multiple regular-priced items, consider printing off a couple of coupons and bringing your spouse or a family member along with you.
+The coupon is limited to one per customer per day.
+That means you can shop there every day with a 40% off coupon if you want!

-Keep in mind that the 40% off coupon always excludes Heidi Swapp Minc.
-Foil Applicator, CRICUT products, Gemini Machine Crafters Companion, Silhouette CAMEO Machine, candy & snack products, gum & mints, helium tanks, gift cards, custom orders, special orders, labor, rentals or class fees.
+Keep in mind that the 40% off coupon always excludes CRICUT products, candy & snack products, gum & mints, gift cards, custom orders, labor, rentals, class fees, or items labeled “Your Price.”

-According to a customer service representative, she told me that you can’t use a 40% off coupon on a sale item, but you can use it instead of a sale price!
-So if an item in the weekly ad is on sale 30% off (i.e furniture or fabric that is always on sale 30% off), you can ask a cashier to void the sale price and ring it up at full price.
-Then hand over a 40% off coupon and you’ll have saved yourself an additional 10%.
+If an item in the weekly ad is on sale for 30% off, you can ask a cashier to void the sale price and ring it up at the full price.
+Then hand over a 40% off coupon and you’ll have saved yourself an additional 10%!

-Fabric is always 30% off, but the best part about buying fabric is you can follow tip #3 above to get 40% off your purchase AND the coupon actually is valid for a single cut of fabric, up to 10 yards!
+Certain fabrics are always 30% off at Hobby Lobby, and the best part about buying fabric is that you can follow tip #3 above to get 40% off your purchase – AND the coupon is actually valid for a single cut of fabric, up to 10 yards!

-That means if you order 10 yards of a single fabric, the entire amount will be discounted 40% off.
-But if you order over 10 yards, the first 10 yards will be discounted, and the remainder will be full price.
+That means if you order 10 yards of a single fabric, the entire amount will be discounted at 40% off.
+If you order over 10 yards, only the first 10 yards will be discounted, and the remainder will be full price.

 Remember – since you can use one 40% off coupon per person per day, consider making multiple trips or taking a few people with you until you have all the fabric you need for your project.

-The first place you should head to when stepping foot inside the store is the famous Clearance Aisle.
+The first place you should head to when stepping foot inside the store is the famous clearance aisle.
 You’ll find many discontinued and/or possibly damaged items with discounts up to 90% off or more!
-Items that are discontinued usually start off at 40% off whereas damaged items can be 50-90% off.
+Items that are discontinued usually start at 40% off, whereas damaged items can be 50-90% off.

-BUT, as the holiday draws closer, the discount will reach up to 50% off – with the exception of select items in the Christmas department, which usually reach 66% off several days before Christmas.
-After the holiday is over, these seasonal items go on clearance from 66%, to 80%, and then eventually a whopping 90% off.
+BUT, as the holiday draws closer, the discount will reach up to 50% off.
+The exception is the Christmas department, where select items will usually reach 66% off several days before Christmas.
+After the holiday is over, these seasonal items go on clearance from 66% to 80%, and then eventually a whopping 90% off.
 Note that candy items only go on sale whenever they hit these clearance aisles.